break2make/tutorials/software-development.md

 Steps to be followed:
 1. Install VScode in the local machine with `remote ssh` extension
 1. Check the SSH connection between local and remote machine
-1. Use the `remote` extension or `Remote-SSH: Connect to Host...` from the Command Palette (F1) to add new host
+1. Use the `remote` extension in the left side-bar or `Remote-SSH: Connect to Host...` from the Command Palette (F1) to add new host
 1. Provide `username@hostname` and then password in the prompt to establish the connection.
 1. It is now ready.
 Open the folde or workspace in the remote host and start development!!!